 Is Blockchain technology a right fit for your application?

-When the traditional databases such as MySQL, which works just as fine, the question of using Blockchain technology for your mobile app is to be earnestly considered.
-If so, then how do you gauge if Blockchain – which is mainly used to facilitate secure bitcoin transactions – would be the right fit in securing mobile applications?
+When the traditional databases such as MySQL working just as fine, the question of using Blockchain technology for your mobile app is to be earnestly considered.
+But how do you gauge if Blockchain – a primary technology used in facilitating secure bitcoin transactions – would be the right fit in securing mobile applications?

 First things first.